jbranchmaster/upgraded-engine/recipies/sweets_snacks/03_otg_pranuts_toast.md

 Peanuts toasting in OTG, which otherwise would have been roasted in cast-iron pan

+**this method needs improvementsm peanuts could have been roasted a bit more. consider 3min * 2 reps under careful observation**

 # Method
 - No need to pre-heat the OTG